mercado-joshua/project-one-wordpress-theme/docs/Git/README.md

 `! git push -u origin branchName` - push changes from your local branch to the remote branch repo

+`git push origin --delete branchName` - delete branch from the remote

+`git fetch -p` - to synchronize your branch list

 ***
 ### Writing Git Commits